NEXT GENERATION MATERIALS

 Besides state-of-the-art laboratories for chemical synthesis, we have acces to the infrastructure of the Institute of Organic Chemistry at Heidelberg University.

 In addition, we are using the following equipment:

 Irrespective of the processing technique (physical vapor deposition or solution processing), thermal stability and phase behavior of organic materials are important parameters to know.

 Potentiostat/Galvanostat by Princeton Applied Research

-To perform electropolymerisations and for analysis of redox potentials of new materials via cyclic voltammetry we use this potentiostat.
+To perform electropolymerisations and for the analysis of redox potentials of new materials via cyclic voltammetry, we use this potentiostat.